 The rules regarding revenue recognition have changed.
 In a collaborative effort between the International Accounting Standards Board (commonly known as IASB) and the Financial Accounting Standards Board (FASB), an updated method of revenue recognition has been created that eliminates discrepancies between both organizations’ guidelines.
 This new, conjoined set of accounting standards is known as Accounting Standards Codification (ASC) Topic 606: Contracts with Customers, or, in its short form, ASC 606/IFRS 15 Accounting Standards.

-How will these new protocols affect loyalty program accounting?
+How will these new protocols affect Accounting for loyalty programs?

 In addition to replacing a variety of prior regulations, this latest standard outlines a five-part model that’s widely considered to be more thorough and prescriptive than earlier statutes.
 ASC 606/IFRS 15 Accounting Standard addresses the following elements: